Record-keeping & pay slips

 If the transferring employee becomes an employee of the new employer after the transfer, the new employer must ask the old employer to provide them with the employee’s records.
 The old employer must give the records to the new employer.

-For further information regarding transfer of business, please see the Fair Work Ombudsman Fact Sheet – Transfer of Business.
+For further information regarding transfer of business, please see the Fair Work Ombudsman Fact Sheet – When businesses change hands.

 What are the pay slip obligations?